wagtail/wagtail/docs/reference/management_commands.md

 ## start

-The Wagtail `start` command is similar to the Django [`startproject`](https://docs.djangoproject.com/en/5.0/ref/django-admin/#startproject) command.
 By default, the `start` command creates a project template, which contains your `models.py`, templates, and settings files.
 For example, to create new Wagtail project named `mysite`, use the command like this:

 ```sh
 wagtail start mysite